 1. Spain- took first place in the group, will continue to play with the Russians.

-2. Iran- could not break through the defense of the South Americans, did not reach the final.
+2. Iran- couldn’t break through the South Americans’ defense and didn’t reach the final.

-3. Portugal- barely slipped into the playoffs by the number of points.
+3. Portugal- barely made it into the playoffs based on the number of points.

-How do you think the Russian team will perform at the 2018 FIFA World Cup?
+How do you think the Russian national team will perform at the 2018 FIFA World Cup?

 Vote